nbostech/wavelabs-client-api/README.md

                         :firstName =>  "first name",
                         :lastName  =>  "last name"
                       }
-     $response = request.sign_up(sign_up_params)
+     $response = request.sign_up(sign_up_params, get_token_req[:token].value.first)

    You will get the approprivate response from server.
-If you want use this gem in your rails application I have created a sample application here https://github.com/nbostech/wavelabs-rails-client-api
+If you want to use this gem in your rails application I have created a sample application here https://github.com/nbostech/wavelabs-rails-client-api

 ## Note
 continuous changes will be made based on Wavelabs Server API architecture.